 Wangduephodrang/Punakha to Trongsa

 After breakfast drive to Trongsa.
-Trongsa is 129 kilometers from Wangduephodrang.
+Trongsa is 129 kilometres from Wangduephodrang.
 Check-in to hotel.
-Check-in to the hotel.

-After breakfast visit Trongsa Dzong, one of Bhutan's oldest historical, political and religious monuments also known as Druk Minjur Chhoekhor Rabtentse Dzong.
-Built 463 years ago, Trongsa dzong sits on a high ridge overlooking the Mangde Chhu (river) and represents an important link with Bhutan's precious institution of monarchy.
-It was the dzong where future Kings formalized their ascension as Chhoetse Penlop before ascending the Golden Throne.
+After breakfast visit Trongsa Dzong, one of Bhutan¹s oldest historical, political and religious monuments also known as Druk Minjur Chhoekhor Rabtentse Dzong.
+Built 463 years ago, Trongsa dzong sits high on a ridge overlooking the Mangde Chhu (river) and represents an important link with Bhutan¹s precious institution of monarchy.
+It was the dzong where future Kings formalised their ascension as Chhoetse Penlop before ascending the Golden Throne.
 His Royal Highness the Crown Prince, Dasho Jigme Khesar Namgyel Wangchuck's investiture ceremony as the Chhoetse Penlop in Trongsa Dzong took place on October 30, 2004.
 Visit Ta Dzong, the watchtower of the Trongsa Dzong.
 The chapel inside the tower is dedicated to the Jigme Namgyal, the 19th-century Trongsa penlop (governor).
-After Lunch Drive to Bumthang, 68 kilometres away.
-It is one of the easier and more scenic drives as it passes through many villages and monasteries as the highway enters the Bumthang valley.
-Check in to Hotel.
+After lunch drive to Gantey

 Drive to Paro after breakfast.
 Lunch on the way to Thimphu.
 Overnight Halt at Paro.